 Old Testament law required, as a discipline, that the Jews worship on Saturday.
 Similarly, the Church obliges Catholics to worship on Sunday, the day of the Lord’s Resurrection.

 Like the majority of the law found in the Ten Commandments, the Church’s teaching on the immorality of homosexual activity is part of the natural law.
 People of every time and place can know this through reason alone and are bound by it even without explicit teaching on it.
 It wasn’t absolutely necessary for God to include such teaching in Old Testament law, nor was it absolutely necessary to include it in the New Testament.
 Even so, the New Testament contains ample teaching in this regard.
-(For a fuller treatment of this issue, see “Homosexuality,” This Rock, April 2006.)
+(For a fuller treatment of this issue, see this article.)

 The Law That Binds